IntelligentDrivingCoding/FiRaindrop/README.md

 # FiRaindrop
 To fill the huge gaps in Single Image Deraining (SID) and promote related research on fisheye image processing, we propose a large-scale dataset named FiRaindrop for fisheye image deraining for the first time.

+## Description of FiRaindrop Dataset
 FiRaindrop contains ~13.6K rain/rain-free fisheye image pairs and ~28K real rain images, covering more than 500 real-world scenes with different illumination and semantics.
 All these images are captured with two wide-angle lens cameras with resolutions of $1280 \times 720$.
 The cameras are produced and used by an automobile manufacturer and their mode number is 51CAMZI03015.

-## Description of VERI-Wild Dataset
 As shown in the left part of the Figure below, two wide-angle lenses are fixed to the rear of a vehicle using a simple bracket mold, so that we can easily keep the extrinsic of the cameras unchanged and conveniently take photos of different scenes.
 When taking rain/rain-free image pairs of a scene, we first keep the vehicle stationary and take pictures with a clean camera lens to get clean images.
 Then, we lightly sprayed the camera lens with a sprinkling to get light rain images.
 Finally, we sprinkled more water onto the lens to obtain heavy rain images.
 Each camera can get two image pairs i.e. light-rain/rain-free image pair and heavy-rain/rain-free image pair.
 Besides, we also take more than $\sim$28K additional images on rainy days without the rain-free (ground truth) images for subjective deraining evaluation.
 Compared with the real raindrop images, our synthesized raindrop image pairs have similar rain noise representation and distribution with pixel-aligned.

 ![Fig-02](https://github.com/IntelligentDrivingCoding/FiRaindrop/assets/149981625/b48a41aa-3b60-4d70-92cb-c41f31b465a9)